HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/full-guide.md

 ## Introduction

-This guide details how to integrate Microsoft 365 and Azure security logs into IBM QRadar for centralized threat detection, compliance monitoring, and incident response.
+This guide details how to integrate Microsoft 365 and Azure security logs into Siem (splunk, Qradar, ...) for centralized threat detection, compliance monitoring, and incident response.
 It is intended for security analysts, cloud administrators, and SIEM engineers with access to:

     - An Azure subscription with Event Hub and Storage Account permissions
     - Microsoft 365 E5 or equivalent licenses (including Defender and Entra ID components)